-SOUTHWEST LOUISIANA (KPLC) - We are just one week away from KPLC's coverage of Two-A-Days high school previews and to get ready, we wrap up our 7-in-Seven countdown.
+SOUTHWEST LOUISIANA (KPLC) - We are just a few weeks away from KPLC’s planned coverage of TDL: Two-A-Days and to get ready we continue our 7-in-Seven countdown.

 An honorable mention list will be released on Sunday.

 **The stars are based on recruiting services 247Sports and/or Rivals.**

 7. James "BJ" Williams, DeRidder, OL - Offers: Lamar, McNeese, Texas Southern, Southern, Alcorn St.

 We begin the list on the offensive line as BJ Williams of DeRidder opens our countdown.

 The 6-4, 308-pound lineman came into his own a season ago anchoring the Dragon line en route to an eight-win season and an all-district nod.
 A lack of a summer season has hurt his exposure this offseason, but multiple FCS programs have offered since April which makes him a rising prospect.

 The DeRidder left tackle isn't a one-trick pony as his athleticism pops out on film.